vcuse/elefante/Test Code/Python/README.md

 ### `program_generator_automatic.py`

 - **Description**: Records the position of the cobot automatically while the cobot is being manually manipulated.
 Once the user is done manipulating the cobot, the program generates a python script that moves the cobot through the recorded positions.
+- **Arguments**: The cobot's port_id as a string.
+    - Examples: "COM3", "tty/devAMA0"
 - **Author**: Haley Currence
 - **Version**: 1.0

 ### `program_generator_manual.py`

 - **Description**: While the cobot is being manually manipulated, the position of the cobot must be manually recorded via keyboard command.
 Once the user is done manipulating the cobot, the program generates a python script that moves the cobot through the recorded positions.
+- **Arguments**: The cobot's port_id as a string.
+    - Examples: "COM3", "tty/devAMA0"
 - **Author**: Haley Currence
 - **Version**: 1.0